AlexBlandin/PYTDL/README.md

 ## Configuration

 Use the provided `config.toml` file to set your configuration.
 See [TOML](toml.io/en/) for syntax.
-The following settings can be altered in the top level
+The following settings can be altered in the top level:

 ```py
 is_forced: bool = False # Do we get videos despite the download history?